lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

     Only the task names listed within `tasks.json` will be considered.
     Please ensure that the task name corresponds with the location of your prediction schema.
-    This allows you to specify which subfolder are considered by the Lightly docker.
+    This allows you to specify which subfolder are considered by the Lightly Worker.

 For example, let's say we are working with the following folder structure: